Bon Jovi: Burning Bridges and This House Is Not for Sale (2015–2018)

-2020, the death of Alec John Such, and Sambora's possible return (2019–present)
+2020 and the death of Alec John Such (2019–2023)

 On March 9, 2019, Jon Bon Jovi announced via social media that the band is back in the studio recording its fifteenth studio album, which was to be released in early 2020.
 In August 2019, he announced that the album would be called 2020.
 The release date was scheduled for May 15, 2020, but Jovi announced in an interview with Howard Stern that the album and its accompanying tour, Bon Jovi 2020 Tour, had been postponed due to the COVID-19 pandemic.
 On April 20, 2020, Bon Jovi announced that the Bon Jovi 2020 Tour had been canceled due to the COVID-19 pandemic.
 The album ended up being released in October.
 On January 7, 2022, the band announced a tour in April.
+Critics and social media users discussed the quality of Jon Bon Jovi's vocal performances during the tour, with many believing that it was poor.

 During the 2022 Russian invasion of Ukraine, a viral video appeared where residents in Odesa, Ukraine, prepared for a Russian attack while a drummer played to the Bon Jovi hit "It's My Life".
 Bon Jovi supported this video and shared it with their followers, with the comment "This is for the ones who stood their ground...
 Odessa, Ukraine. #SlavaUkraini".

 The death of founding member Alec John Such was announced by the band on June 5, 2022.
 It was later revealed that he had died of a heart attack.

-In February 2023, former guitarist Richie Sambora noted that he was in talks about potentially rejoining the band: "We’re talking about it.
-I don’t think there’s any reason not to [return] at this point.
-I mean, [Jon and I] we did something... there’s not a lot of bands that did what we did. [...]
+In February 2023, former guitarist Richie Sambora noted that he was in talks about potentially rejoining the band: "We're talking about it.
+I don't think there's any reason not to [return] at this point.
+I mean, [Jon and I] we did something... there's not a lot of bands that did what we did. [...]
 We have to get out there and do it for the fans really."
+However, in May 2024, Bon Jovi confirmed that there were no plans for Sambora to rejoin and that a reunion was unlikely.